 - 1. Disengage attachment: - On models with mechanical attachment engagement lever (B), pull lever back to the off position. - On models with electric attachment engagement switch, push switch in location (C) (not shown above) down to the off position. - 2.
 Look behind the machine to be sure there are no bystanders nearby. - 3.
 Touch the reverse travel pedal (D) with front of foot and slide foot over pedal from front to rear.

 Emergency Stopping

-• Push down brake pedal.
+• Push brake pedal all the way down to stop machine.

 Using The Reverse Implement Option (RIO)